-As players explore the city they may unravel hidden stories and new dimensions to their character’s past, develop a more personal sense of character, and unravel their mysterious circumstances.
+As players explore the city they may unravel hidden stories and new dimensions to understand the character’s mysterious past and personal dilemmas.

-However, the further players advance down the city’s winding and hidden streets, the more antagonistic the world becomes.
-Players must avoid eye-contact with towering figures who block their progress; the more dangerous the area, the more the player may learn about their character’s past, and the game’s plot.
+However, the further players travel down the city’s alleys, the more antagonistic the world becomes.
+Players must avoid eye-contact with towering figures who impede their progress.
+But the more dangerous the location, the better the insights.

 Alternatively, players may simply ignore and bypass these challenges while navigating, revealing an entirely different side to the character.
 This culminates in one of two alternate endings, each a reflection on paths traveled.